aligent/pert-with-wings/README.md

 1. Click on comment box to make it editable
 2. Click on bookmarklet in your bookmarks bar
-3. Fill in the boxes
+3. Fill in / adjust as necessary
 4. Click 'Add to Comment' button

 ![how it works](https://thilinaaligent.github.io/PERT-bookmarklet/walkthrough2.gif "how it works")